-Registration period
+Registration period: steps and criteria

-After the IP protection programs and the general launch, eligible registrants may choose an accredited registrar to register a domain name.
+After the IP protection programs and the general launch, eligible registrants may contact Nokia's accredited registrar to register a domain name.
 The registrar will check availability on the requested domain name and if available, will collect specific objects such as, the required contact and host information from the registrant.
 The registrar will then provision the information into the registry system using standard Extensible Provisioning Protocol ("EPP") commands through a secure connection to the registry backend service provider.